 After you add or hide toolbars in Edge (such as Favorites), you need to restart Edge in order for TestComplete to calculate the object coordinates correctly.

-The Modern UI (Metro) versions of Internet Explorer 10 and 11 are not supported.
+The Modern UI (Metro) version of Internet Explorer 11 is not supported.

 To test web applications in Internet Explorer 11 on Windows 10, you must disable multiple processes in Internet Explorer.

 Automated patching of Silverlight applications is not supported in Internet Explorer 11.
 You need to patch your Silverlight application manually.
 For instructions, see Preparing Applications With the tcAgPatcher Utility.

 When testing Flash and Flex applications, keep in mind the following: